POW! THE CLUB KIDS! GET A TASTE KISS OF A SWEET-UNDERGROUND BUZZ RIGHT FROM DOWNTOWN NYC. OUR MINT POWER BABE CRUSH IS EXPOSED!

 DT 500 ZINE: – Did you choose to design when you were already a child?

-CHEEKY MAA: – When I was 6, I started customising my clothing by cutting and layering pieces.
-I became interested in modelling at a very young age as well.
-My dad is a photographer; he would set up the seamless backdrop and would style my friends to shoot.
+CHEEKY MAA: – When I was 6, I started to customize my own clothing by cutting and layering pieces together.
+I became interested in modeling at a very young age as well.
+My dad is a photographer, he would set up the seamless backdrop and would style myself and friends to shoot.

-DT 500 ZINE: – Cheeky, what is about your artist-freak character?
+DT 500 ZINE: – a natural-born one… Cheeky, what is about your artist-freak character?

-” I was about 8, and this girl, Alyssa, wanted to play with me.
-Her friend told her she shouldn’t because I was a “loser.”
-Alyssa said she thought I was cool, but her friend disagreed and replied: “Yeah, she’s cool to FREAKS” “
+” I was about 8, this girl Alyssa wanted to play with me.
+Her friend was telling her she shouldn’t because I was a “loser.”
+Alyssa said she thought I was cool but her friend disagreed and replied: “Yeah, she’s cool to FREAKS” “

 DT 500 ZINE: – How unique?
 What is the message of Cheeky Maa?

 CHEEKY MAA: – I hope to be a part of the movement for change in social structures, the current beauty, and queer acceptance.

 ” We are all connected especially now with social media platforms.
 So many have fought for the freedom of self-expression and now is the time to educate the ignorant and to shamelessly be true to who we really are.”

 DT500ZINE: – We are definitely connected, DOWNTOWN 500 MAGAZINE’S SOCIAL ARTISTRY IS A L’ART BRUT CONNECTOR… How do you mean the artist has to play a specific role today?